logo

 Abstract

-Structural and functional changes in the brain are thought to contribute to excessive cocaine use, craving, and relapse in cocaine use disorder (CUD).
-Epigenetic and transcriptional changes have been hypothesized as a molecular basis for CUD-associated brain alterations.
-This multi-omics study integrated epigenome-wide methylomic (N = 42) and transcriptomic (N=25) data from postmortem brain tissue of Brodmann Area 9 (BA9) from the same individuals.
-One gene, ZFAND2A, was significantly upregulated in CUD at transcriptome-wide significance (q <0.05).
-Differential alternative splicing (AS) analysis revealed 98 alternatively spliced transcripts enriched in axon and dendrite extension pathways.
-Strong overlap in CUD-associated expression deregulation was found between the BA9 cohort and independent replication datasets.
-Epigenomic, transcriptomic, and AS changes converged at two genes, ZBTB4 and INPP5E.
-Pathway analyses revealed synaptic signaling, neuron morphogenesis, and fatty acid metabolism as prominently deregulated processes.
-Drug repositioning analysis identified glucocorticoid receptor targeting drugs as potentially effective in reversing the CUD expression profile.
+Structural and functional changes of the brain are assumed to contribute to excessive cocaine intake, craving, and relapse in cocaine use disorder (CUD).
+Epigenetic and transcriptional changes were hypothesized as a molecular basis for CUD-associated brain alterations.
+Here we performed a multi-omics study of CUD by integrating epigenome-wide methylomic (N = 42) and transcriptomic (N=25) data from the same individuals using postmortem brain tissue of Brodmann Area 9 (BA9).
+Of the N=1057 differentially expressed genes (p < 0.05), one gene, ZFAND2A, was significantly upregulated in CUD at transcriptome-wide significance (q <0.05).
+Differential alternative splicing (AS) analysis revealed N = 98 alternatively spliced transcripts enriched in axon and dendrite extension pathways.
+Strong convergent overlap in CUD-associated expression deregulation was found between our BA9 cohort and independent replication datasets.
+Epigenomic, transcriptomic, and AS changes in BA9 converged at two genes, ZBTB4 and INPP5E.
+In pathway analyses, synaptic signaling, neuron morphogenesis, and fatty acid metabolism emerged as the most prominently deregulated biological processes.
+Drug repositioning analysis revealed glucocorticoid receptor targeting drugs as most potent in reversing the CUD expression profile.
+Our study highlights the value of multi-omics approaches for an in-depth molecular characterization and provides insights into the relationship between CUD-associated epigenomic and transcriptomic signatures in the human prefrontal cortex.

 Publisher